looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 If the scene is a tiny universe, and the camera is a telescope pointed at that universe, then the renderer is an artist who looks through the telescope and draws what they see onto a `<canvas>`, _incredibly fast_.
 We call this process **rendering**, and the resulting picture is a **render**.
 In this book, we will exclusively use the [`WebGLRenderer`](https://threejs.org/docs/#api/en/renderers/WebGLRenderer) which renders our scenes using [**WebGL2**](https://en.wikipedia.org/wiki/WebGL), if it's available, and falls back to **WebGL V1** if it's not.
 The constructor for the renderer does take several parameters, however, if we leave them out default values will be used, which is fine for now.

 {{% note %}}
-TODO-POSTLAUNCH: if WEBGPU becomes a thing this will have to be updated
+TODO-LOW: if WEBGPU becomes a thing this will have to be updated
 {{% /note %}}

 {{< code linenos="false" caption="Creating a renderer with default parameters" >}}